mathworks/toolboxdesign/MEX.md

 The `buildfile.m` is the same as before.

 ## Handling a large number of MEX functions
-If you have many MEX functions, each in its own C++ source file, the approach of placing each C++ source file in a separate folder is cumbersome.
+If you have many MEX functions, each in its own C/C++ source file, the approach of placing each MEX source file in a separate folder can be cumbersome.
 In such scenarios we recommend an alternate pattern: move the source files within a `mexfunctions` subfolder under the `cpp` folder.

 ``` text
 arithmetic/